divDyn/r-package/README.md

 ### Changed
 - the functions 'plotTS()' and 'fadLad()' were renamed to 'tsplot()' and 'fadlad()' for easier typing.
-- stratkeys and the corresponding keys updated to v0.9.1
+- 'stratkeys' and the corresponding 'keys' updated to v0.9.1
-- the sampstat() function no longer outputs empty variables when the argument columns are set to NULL
+- the 'sampstat()' function no longer outputs empty variables when the argument columns are set to NULL

 ### Deleted
-- the exact method implementation for SQS as it was incorrect and slow.
-The 'inexact' method was confirmed by the iNEXT package.
+- the 'exact' method implementation for SQS as it was slow and and incorrect.
+The 'inexact' method was confirmed with the iNEXT package.

 ## [0.4.2] - 2018.07.24